kevoreilly/CAPEv2/docs/book/src/installation/host/routing.rst

             interface = tunX
             rt_table = host1

 Bear in mind that you will need to adjust some values inside of `VPN route script`.
 Read it!

 * `Helper script vpt2cape.py, read code to understand it`_
 * `Example of wireguard integration`_
-* `VPN route script`_

 .. _`Helper script, read code to understand it`: https://github.com/kevoreilly/CAPEv2/blob/master/utils/vpn2cape.py
 .. _`Example of wireguard integration`: https://musings.konundrum.org/2020/12/12/wireguard-and-cape.html